Julian Wright: College career

-Wright entered the 2005–2006 NCAA season for the Kansas Jayhawks as the pre-season freshman of the year in the Big 12 Conference.
+Wright entered the 2005–06 season for the Kansas Jayhawks as the pre-season freshman of the year in the Big 12 Conference.
 Though he did not start at the beginning of the season, he quickly played his way into the starting power forward slot.
 His superior athleticism often allowed him to score baskets simply by virtue of his beating the defense down the court.
-A highlight of his freshman campaign may have been against the University of Texas in the Big 12 Tournament Championship game when he put an exclamation mark on KU's win with two magnificent breakaway slam dunks in the closing minutes of the game.
+A highlight of his freshman campaign may have been against the Texas Longhorns in the Big 12 Tournament Championship game when he put an exclamation mark on KU's win with two magnificent breakaway slam dunks in the closing minutes of the game.
 During his freshman season, Wright averaged 8.5 points per game, but he was praised more for his ability to help his team without scoring.
 He was named to the All-Big 12 tournament Team and the All-Big 12 Freshman Team along with fellow Kansas freshmen Brandon Rush and Mario Chalmers.
 During the 2007 tournament, he was again placed on the All-Tournament Team.
 Wright garnered national attention for a 33-point performance against the Missouri Tigers.

-For his play during the 2006–2007 season, Wright was named a third team All-American by the National Association of Basketball Coaches' All-America Team.
+For his play during the 2006–07 season, Wright was named a third-team All-American by the National Association of Basketball Coaches.

 Despite statements to the contrary, on Monday, April 9, 2007, Wright announced that he was making himself eligible for the NBA draft.
 He hired an agent, making him ineligible to return to school prior to the draft.